bUnit-dev/bUnit/docs/site/docs/getting-started/writing-razor-tests.md

 > [!IMPORTANT]
 > Make sure the project SDK type is set to `<Project Sdk="Microsoft.NET.Sdk.Razor">`, instead of the default `<Project Sdk="Microsoft.NET.Sdk">` that is used with standard testing projects.
 See <xref:create-test-project> for a guide to setting up bUnit test projects.

-## Creating a Test Specific `_Imports.razor` File
+## Creating a Test-Specific `_Imports.razor` File

 Razor tests are written in Blazor test components.
-To make our lives a little easier, let’s first set up a `_Imports.razor` file with the "using directives" we are going to be using throughout our tests.
+To make life a little easier, let’s first set up an `_Imports.razor` file with the "using directives" we are going to be using throughout our tests.
 Simply add the following `_Imports.razor` to the root folder where you will be placing your Blazor test components:

 [!code-cshtml[_Imports.razor](../../../samples/tests/razor/_Imports.razor#L4-)]